Dre Campbell Farm

 A little soap and water is a great home remedy for many pest problems.

-Once you’ve spotted them, make up a bucket of dish soap and water.
+Once you’ve spotted these caterpillars, make up a bucket of dish soap and water.
 Next, put on some gardening gloves and collect the caterpillars and egg masses that you see on trees.

 Throw them (eggs and all) into the soapy water.
-The solution will suffocate and kill them.
+The solution will suffocate them and kill them.

 You can also make a DIY gypsy moth caterpillar spray by combining 5 tablespoons of dish soap with a gallon of water.

-Additionally, you’ll likely achieve the best results by spraying when caterpillars are young.
-Spray in the cool of the evening to avoid direct sunlight, as Bt degrades in the sun.
+You’ll likely achieve the best results by spraying when caterpillars are young.
+Spray Bt in the cool of the evening to avoid direct sunlight, as it degrades in the sun.
 Apply once you spot the caterpillars.

 5. Scrape Off Egg Masses

-Gypsy moth egg masses are tan in color and covered in hair.
+Gypsy moth egg masses are covered in hair.
 Therefore, wear gloves to scrape them off the fuzzy eggs, as the hairs can be irritating.

 Also, avoid scraping egg masses onto the ground, where they may survive.
-Instead, put them into a container of soapy water to soak for about two days.
+Instead, put them in a container of soapy water to soak for about two days.
 Dispose of them after.

 6. Horticultural Oil